flattop5377/linuxtips/_posts/2025-04-30-how-to-setup-ssh-keys-with-a-password.markdown

 ---
 layout: post
-title:  "How to setup SSH keys with a password"
+title:  "How to ask once for your SSH private key password"
 ---

-# Goals
+## Goals

   * Use a password on the SSH key to help protect it if it's stolen.
-  * Enter the password a minimum number of times.
+  * Use ssh-agent so that you only have to enter the password for your key once.

 ## Protect the private SSH key with a password